gSchool/TTP-EXCEL-CONTENT/README.md

-# Analytics with Spreadsheets Block
+# Excel

-Find insights and communicate findings using advanced spreadsheet capabilites
+Organize, find insights, and communicate findings using advanced spreadsheet capabilites in Microsoft Excel.